sighpcedu/sighpcedu.github.io/content/committees/_index.md

 Each committee is described in the committees section of the website.
 Included is a summary of the current activities and opportunities for volunteers to take on specific projects.
 Look these over and then contact the chair to discuss your possible participation in the committee activities.

-## SigHPC Education Working Committees
+## SIGHPC Education Working Committees

 We currently have five working committees.
 Each has a charter purpose and short- and long-term goals.
 Each of their pages summarizes those goals and links to a description of the current committee projects.
 If you wish to contribute, you can find volunteer opportunities relating to each of the committees.